mui/toolpad/examples/tabs/README.md

 This app demonstrates the following capabilities of Toolpad:

 1. How to use the Tabs component
-2. How to use the COntainer component
+2. How to use the Container component

 ## The source